 Option 1: Create aligned cascading objectives

-This approach involves simply adding lower level objectives that link to your higher level objectives, like this:
+This approach involves simply adding lower-level objectives that link to your higher-level objectives, like this:

-For each lower level objective, you simply repeat the Objective - Project - KPI structure as follows:
+For each lower-level objective, you simply repeat the Objective - Project - KPI structure as follows:

 You can keep doing this as many times as you like, but do be aware that if you have a lot of layers, your strategic plan can get quite messy.
 Furthermore, the owners of the objectives towards the ‘bottom’ of the plan are managing things that are very far ‘downstream’ from the focus areas they link to.
 That could create an engagement problem with people struggling to really understand how they contribute to the top levels of the strategic plan.

-Because of these challenges, this approach is best suited to smaller organizations who only need to add a couple of extra layers of objectives to their plan to get down to the level of detail they want.
+Because of these challenges, this approach is best suited to smaller organizations that only need to add a couple of extra layers of objectives to their plan to get down to the level of detail they want.

-Option 2: Created aligned / nested strategic plans
+Option 2: Created aligned/nested strategic plans

 This approach involves creating a network of aligned strategic plans for each team within your organization.
 Each plan contains a set of focus areas, one single layer of objectives, each with its own set of projects and KPIs.
 Something like this:

-The key to making this successful is to ensure that the objectives of each of your lower level strategic plans, links directly to the objectives in the plan above it.
+The key to making this successful is to ensure that the objectives of each of your lower level strategic plans, link directly to the objectives in the plan above it.
 Doing so ensures that you maintain alignment throughout your organization, but still allows you to cascade your strategy as deep as you want, across a near-infinite number of people.

 The other major benefit to this approach is that typically you’ll see much higher levels of engagement in the strategy throughout your organization, as objective owners will be able to clearly see the links between the objectives they own and the focus areas of their ‘nearest’ strategic plan.